 Jesus is truly Immanuel, he is God with us in all of our pain and sorrow.
 As a son of God, having taken on our humanity as God, He is infinitely merciful, and as human, he feels with you completely, and though he is sinless, He feels with sinners.
 But there's more here than Jesus understanding.
 Jesus knowing, Jesus just feeling what you're going through, there is help.
 There is divine help, as it says, Let us therefore approach the throne of grace with boldness so that we may receive mercy and grace to help in time of need.
-It says that you can approach the throne of grace with boldness.
-Notice it is a throne of grace, not a seat of justice.
-It is a throne of grace.
+It says that you can approach the throne of grace.
 That's what God's throne looks like.
 Grace.
 Let us therefore approach the throne of grace with boldness, so that we may receive mercy and find grace to help in time of need.